 The Ruby Slipper Cafe is located at 24151 Perdido Beach Boulevard in Orange Beach and is open Monday through Friday from 7:30 AM until 2 PM and until 3 PM on the weekends.

-That's over 10 dishes to try when you are in Gulf Shores and Orange Beach.
+That’s over a dozen dishes to try when you are in Gulf Shores and Orange Beach.
 Why not something new and delicious the next time you are at the beach?